Table of Contents

 The design is quite compact for how many features it has packed in.

 The only real downside is that it’s not a budget friendly option for most households.
-Apart from this, there’s nothing negative to say about the consistency of the espresso coffee brew and the durability of a DeLonghi deluxe product… only that it is the to-go espresso machine for office use.
+Apart from this, there’s nothing negative to say about the consistency of the espresso coffee brew and the durability of a DeLonghi deluxe product… only that it is the best to-go espresso maker for office use.

 Best with Milk Frother